Helenpham1097/document/content/collections/pages/managed-services.md

     template_global: /global/iconamic
     iconamic: wrench
     title: 'Time-saving developer tools'
-    description: 'When you add Managed Services to your Webslice Containers, you unlock tools that supercharge your productivity.'
+    description: 'When you add Business or Premium Services to your Webslice Containers, you unlock tools that supercharge your productivity.'
     entry:
       -
         id: lt81htdt